Flag

 World Bank: Control of Corruption Percentile Rank 83

-The UAE has established strict anti-corruption laws and enforcement mechanisms, including the recent Federal Decree Law No. 56 of 2023, which created the UAE Accountability Authority to enhance financial integrity and transparency.
-While corruption is not seen as a systemic issue and is rated low-risk by monitoring organizations, the reliance on local sponsorship for foreign companies and the involvement of ruling families can create economic disparities.
-Overall, the UAE's legal framework criminalizes bribery and embezzlement, contributing to a business-friendly environment despite challenges in transparency.
+The UAE has established a robust legal framework against corruption, with strict laws and enforcement mechanisms in place, including the recent Federal Decree Law No. 56 of 2023 that created the UAE Accountability Authority to enhance transparency and governance.
+While corruption is not seen as a systemic issue and is rated low-risk by monitoring organizations, the reliance on local partnerships and the involvement of ruling families in business can create disparities.
+Overall, U.S. firms do not view corruption as a significant barrier to foreign direct investment in the UAE.

 Economy